impensavel/essence/README.md

 # Essence
-A PHP library to simplify extracting data from CSV/XML.
+A PHP library to simplify data extraction from CSV and XML sources.

 This library aims for [PSR-1][], [PSR-2][] and [PSR-4][] standards compliance.